 Taylor Sheridan is having a great few years.
 As a writer he’s delivered the well regarded screenplays for Sicario (a sequel is on the way) and Hell Or High Water and now he’s written and directed Wind River, which once again takes western tropes and updates them to deliver an exceptional thriller.
 Sheridan’s film works best if you know very little about it, so try to avoid trailers and dig in for a tough hard-edged mystery with great performances from all involved.
+It’s got similar themes to Michael Apted’s 1992 thriller Thunderheart but Sheridan’s film is more of a muscular film, which scores higher on an emotional and visceral plain.

 Jeremy Renner is Cory Lambert, a member of the U.S. Fish and Wildlife Service agent who discovers the frozen body of a young Native American girl on the Wind River reservation.
 He teams with Elizabeth Olsen’s inexperienced FBI agent to track the killer, opening her eyes to the forgotten plight of the Native American people.